River plume: Intermediate plumes

 The approach can be further generalized by non-dimensionalizing the parameters.
 Non-dimensional parameters have the benefit of simplifying the dynamics of the relevant processes by evaluating the magnitude of different terms.
-In case of river plumes it gives further direction to the basic classification and their different dynamics.
+In the case of river plumes, it gives further direction to the basic classification and their different dynamics.
 The two most relevant non-dimensional numbers are the Burger number $S = \sqrt{g'h_0}/(fL)$, which expresses the relative importance of buoyancy, and the Rossby number $Ro = v_i/(fL)$, which expresses the relative importance of advection.
 Regrouping leads to the following, non-dimensional cross-shore distances $Y_b$ and $Y_s$: